-- Both parents have issues with alcohol abuse and face losing custody of the child(ren) altogether.
+- Both parents have problems with alcoholism and face losing custody of the children altogether.

 - One parent accuses the other of alcohol abuse and requests sole custody of the children.
 There may be a deep distrust in the relationship and a concern that it is unsafe for the children to be around the alcohol-consuming parent alone.

-- A parent is suspected of drinking to excess during scheduled parenting time with the child(ren), in either a sole custody or shared custody situation.
+- A parent is suspected of drinking in excess during scheduled parenting time with the children, in either a sole custody or shared custody situation.

 Child Custody Case Obstacles